nyu-oop-sp18/class07/README.md

 error message.
 However, exceptions are a heavyweight mechanism and we'd also like to keep our library design free of side effects.

-Scala provides the type `Try[A]` that is quite helpful in this kind of situation.
-This type allows us to perform a computation that potentially throw exceptions, while containing either the result value of the computation or the exception being thrown within the `Try`.
+Scala provides the type `Try[A]`, which is quite helpful in this kind of situation.
+This type implements a container that allows us to perform a computation that potentially throws exceptions, while containing either the result value of the computation or the exception being thrown in the container.

 Let's take a look at an example: